brendanhaines/brendanhaines.github.io/_drafts/2017-04-29-fpga-reaction-timer.md

 ![LFSR block diagram][LFSR-block-diagram]

-To ensure that the LFSR was functioning as expected (make sure I hadn't screwed up), I sampled the value at approximately 5000 clock cycle intervals which are shown as a histogram below.
+To ensure that the LFSR was functioning as expected (make sure I hadn't screwed up), I sampled the value 30 times at approximately 1000-5000 clock cycle intervals.

 ![LFSR output values][LFSR-histogram]

+Unfortunately, 30 samples doesn't allow for significant trends to develop in terms of frequency of occurance of various numbers.
+What this sample does show is that the LFSR is providing values throughout its full output range and, when I slowed down the clock to 1Hz, confirmed that it is operating exactly as it should.

 # Demonstration